ahbydah/BookReviewClassification/README.md

 # BookReviewClassification
-Classification based on whether or not the review's author finished the book First, I'll admit that:
+I started this project for my Data Mining Class SP17 Classification based on whether or not the review's author finished the book First, I'll admit that:
   - the code could be more succint